microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

     - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.
 The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
 Only the following characters are allowed A - Z, a - z, 0 - 9, ' . - _ ! # ^ ~.
 For the complete list of allowed characters, see username policies.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderby.
     - `[UserType <String>]`: A string value that can be used to classify user types in your directory, such as Member and Guest.
 Returned only on $select.
 Supports $filter (eq, ne, not, in, and eq on null values).
 NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Azure Active Directory?
   - `[AssignedTo <IMicrosoftGraphIdentity>]`: identity
   - `[ClosedDateTime <DateTime?>]`: The date and time when the request was closed.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[Collaborators <IMicrosoftGraphUser[]>]`:
+  - `[Collaborators <IMicrosoftGraphUser[]>]`: Collection of users who can collaborate on the request.
-  - `[ContentQuery <String>]`:
+  - `[ContentQuery <String>]`: KQL based content query that should be used for search.
+This property is defined only for APIs accessed using the /security query path and not the /privacy query path.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[CreatedDateTime <DateTime?>]`: The date and time when the request was created.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[DataSubject <IMicrosoftGraphDataSubject>]`: dataSubject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Email <String>]`: Email of the data subject.